 Ostrich eggs & baby ostriches

-Ostrich eggs are 6 inches (15 cm) in diameter and can weigh up to 3 lbs.
-(1.3 kg).
+Ostrich eggs are 6 inches (15 cm) in diameter and can weigh up to 3 pounds (1.3 kg).
 Eggs are laid in a communal nest called a dump nest, which can hold about 60 eggs at one time.
 Males, as well as females, sit on the eggs until they hatch, which can take 42 to 46 days.

 Ostrich offspring are larger than any other bird baby.
 At birth, chicks can be as big as chickens.
 The males and females share the responsibility of taking care of the young, according to the San Diego Zoo.
 During an attack, the male tries to lure the predator away from the chicks while they run for cover with the female.